Conexiant

 What initially motivated your team to rethink the molecular definition of human circulating extracellular vesicles?

 Nevertheless, important questions remained – principally, how to reliably resolve EVs from the complexity of plasma.
-Conventional EV markers are too inconsistent to reliably separate vesicles from other plasma components, including abundant proteins, aggregates, and lipoproteins.
-Furthermore, few studies have performed high-quality EV isolation across large, diverse groups while simultaneously analyzing and integrating both protein and lipid data.
+Conventional (cell-derived) EV markers are too inconsistent to reliably separate vesicles from other plasma components, including abundant proteins, aggregates, and lipoproteins.
+Furthermore, few studies have performed high-quality EV isolation across large, diverse patient groups while simultaneously analyzing and integrating both protein and lipid data.
 Using our strategy, these signatures were validated across multiple independent cohorts and EV subtypes, providing not only a technical solution but also a conceptual framework for the field.

 Could you briefly explain how your multi-omics workflow was designed?